Janae DeFazio

-Janae Allana Palpal-latoc DeFazio (born September 6, 2001) is a professional footballer who plays as a defender for A-League Women side Western Sydney Wanderers.
+Janae Allana Palpal-latoc DeFazio (born September 6, 2001) is a professional footballer who plays as a defender.
 Born in the United States, she represents the Philippines at international level.

 Early life

 Janae Allana DeFazio was born in the United States in Folsom, California but considers El Dorado Hills as her hometown.
 Her parents are Joe and Judy DeFazio and has two younger siblings.
 She attended St. Francis Catholic High School in Sacramento and graduated from University of California, Los Angeles (UCLA) in 2023.

 College career

 DeFazio played for the UCLA Bruins women's soccer team.
 She made 37 appearances for UCLA playing as a midfielder.

 Club career

 DeFazio played for the Kansas City Current.
 She was signed in by the club ahead of Kansas' second match in the 2024 NWSL x Liga MX Femenil Summer Cup.

 In September 2024, she moved to Racing Power of Portugal's Campeonato Nacional Feminino.
 In 2025, DeFazio moved to Makati F.C. to play in the PFF Women's League.

 In October 2025, DeFazio joined Australian club Western Sydney Wanderers.
+She left the squad in July 2026 after her contract ended.